 Both Lima and Montevideo experience weather due to maritime air masses, Lima is primarily influenced by polar air while Montevideo enjoys tropical air.
 The major current off the coast of Lima is the cold water Peru current, much colder than the Brasil Current off the coast of Montevideo [1].

-with modifications
+http://www-odp.tamu.edu/publications/201_SR/122/122_f3.htm with modifications |

 Note the average annual sea surface temperatures of the coast of Peru are slightly colder than Uruguay:

-Though at first it may seem the east coast of the continent is
+Though at first it may seem the east coast of the continent is also surrounded by dark blue, note the warmer sky blue in the inlet by Montevideo, closest to the continent. http://forces.si.edu/elnino/01_00_00abc.html |

 Because of the cold water Peru current and large land mass that separates Lima from the Atlantic Ocean, tropical cyclones are not a severe weather issue that affect Lima.
 Likewise Uruguay is separated from the rest of the warm Atlantic Ocean by cold water currents to the east of the Brasil current.
 Montevideo is also south of the circulating high pressure system that directs tropical storms and hurricanes to the north so these types of storms are rare in Uruguay.